 What’s in it for kids?
-A bounce house, outdoor games and face painting.
+A bounce house, outdoor games and face painting during the afternoon.

-Where: A free non-camping festival in downtown Greenville, S.C.
+Where: A free non-camping festival in downtown Greenville, South Carolina

-Cost: Free entry, but must purchase tickets for food, drink and kids’ rides.
+Cost: Free entry, but guests must purchase tickets for food, drinks and kids’ rides.

 What’s in it for kids?
 Ticketed amusement park rides.
 Most are aimed at kids under 12, but some require a parent to accompany them.